Civil parish: History

-Ancient parishes

 The parish system in Europe was established between the 8th and 12th centuries, and an early form was long established in England by the time of the Norman Conquest.
-These areas were originally based on the territory of manors, which, in some cases, derived their bounds from Roman or Iron Age estates; some large manors were sub-divided into several parishes.
+Parishes often shared their boundaries with manors, and a parish could contain multiple manors but a manor could also spread across two parishes.

-Initially, churches and their priests were the gift and continued patronage (benefaction) of the lord of the manor, but not all were willing and able to provide, so residents would be expected to attend the church of the nearest manor with a church.
+Initially, churches and their priests were the gift and continued patronage (benefaction) of the lord of the manor, but not all were willing and able to provide, so residents would be expected to attend the church of the nearest manor that had one.
 Later, the churches and priests became to a greater extent the responsibility of the Catholic Church thus this was formalised; the grouping of manors into one parish was recorded, as was a manor-parish existing in its own right.

 Boundaries changed little, and for centuries after 1180 'froze', despite changes to manors' extents.
 However, by subinfeudation, making a new smaller manor, there was a means of making a chapel which, if generating or endowed with enough funds, would generally justify foundation of a parish, with its own parish priest (and in latter centuries vestry).
 This consistency was a result of canon law which prized the status quo in issues between local churches and so made boundary changes and sub-division difficult.